SaadAldulaijan/OnlineShop/README.md

 # OnlineShop

-This is a university project only
+This is a university homework.
+My first try with PHP